January 14 - March 8, 2019

 Visiting Instructor Mark Gardner is a full-time studio turner and sculptor in Saluda, NC.
 His award-winning work is exhibited nationally and has been acquired for the permanent collections of the Museum of Arts and Design in New York, the Yale University Art Gallery, and the Minneapolis Institute of Art, among others.
 He is represented in publications such as New Masters of Woodturning (Fox Chapel Press, 2008) and Scratching the Surface: Art and Content in Contemporary Wood (Guild Publishing, 2002).
 Mark’s website is markgardnerstudio.com.

 Visiting Instructor Al Stirt has been a professional woodturner for more than 40 years.
 His work is represented in numerous public and private collections, including those of the Smithsonian, the White House, the Museum of Arts and Design in New York, and the Victoria and Albert Museum in London.
-He has demonstrated woodturning in Australia, England, Ireland, New Zealand, and Canada, as well as throughout the U.S. In 1997, the American Association of Woodturners awarded him an Honorary Lifetime Membership for his commitment and contributions to the field of woodturning.
+He has demonstrated woodturning in Australia, England, Ireland, New Zealand, Canada, and South Africa, as well as throughout the U.S. In 1997, the American Association of Woodturners awarded him an Honorary Lifetime Membership for his commitment and contributions to the field of woodturning.
 Al lives and works in Enosburg Falls, VT.
 His website is alstirt.com.